-How to Connect Website to WebSite Uptime Monitoring by CleanTalk
+How to Use Website Uptime Monitoring by CleanTalk

-3. Enter the website's URL (you can add multiple entries separated by commas or by newline) and select options.
+3. Enter the website's URL (you can add multiple entries separated by commas or by new lines) and select the options you want

 1. Website's URL